Logan007/pucr/README.md

 So far, no advantage of `max_gamma` is taken yet, this definitely is a todo.

+Another optimization step from the original is still missing: After determining the best path thorugh the graph (and thus the best LZ-mach lenghts which might be shorter than max), `pucr` should search for a maybe closer matches of that shorter length which could save a few bits for offset.
+A quick proof of concept revealed _minus 24 bytes_ for the `ivanova.bin` file.
+Coming soon.

 The Move-to-Front encoding is quite fast and works extremly well for most part of the available, limited test set.
 However, as it is context-dependant, there might be some cases which achieve better compression skipping Move-to-Front.
 Thus, a natural action item would be to let `pucr` figure out whether it is better to take advantage of it – or not.
-It is more educated guess that even a CBM could easiliy perform Move-to-Front decoding for LITerals: It _just_ requires 256 bytes of RAM for the alphabet and slightly more decompression code.
+It is more an educated guess that even a CBM could easiliy perform Move-to-Front decoding for LITerals: It _temporarily_ requires _only_ 256 bytes of RAM for the alphabet and slightly more decompression code.

+Having Move-to-Front encoding in place, a following huffman encoding step on the LITerals might be beneficial.
+Some early and dirty-coded tries look promising at least for `ivanova.bin` (maybe minus another 1908 _bits_ already including the tree) – not so much for the shorter ethernet packet sized files.
+To be implemented until the end of the year – which one?

 As of now, compression of 1492 byte sized packets is quickly done on my 8 year old i7-2860QM CPU.
 However, I will try to look deeper in how `pthread` could be of additional help here.